-Oman: Msx drops 57 points
+Oman: MSX drops 57 points

 PHOTO

-Accordingto the report issued by Muscat Stock Exchange, market capitalization dropped by0.620% from the last trading day, reaching approximately RO 38.31 billion.
+Accordingto the report issued by Muscat Stock Exchange, market capitalization increasedby 0.068% from the last trading day, reaching approximately RO 38.34 billion.

 Copyright (C) 2026.
 Oman News Agency.
 All rights reserved.
 Provided by SyndiGate Media Inc. (Syndigate.info).